Set Twenty Minutes into the Future

 - Well, he's more of Super Soldier, as he was subjected to the same Super Serum treatment that produced all supers, just failed to draw the best ticket at the Superpower Lottery.

-Law came out of the procedure with moderately superhuman strength, speed and durability as well as a low level Healing Factor.
+Law came out of the procedure with moderately superhuman strength, speed and durability as well as a low level Healing Factor and a vastly increased pain threshold.
 Due to his opinion on supers he's not big on bragging about it... but it is mentioned in his narration.

 - Beware the Superman